A Century of Blessings

 Many of S. Annina’s students from St. Leo and Pueblo Catholic High keep in touch with her today, including 91-year-old Louis Rice, who was one of the 96 fifth-grade boys she taught at St. Leo.
 “They all say thank you for making an impact in their lives, and for helping them become the people they are today,” she relates.

 Taking the opportunity to celebrate S. Annina during National Catholic Sisters Week, I wanted to get her perspective on the future of religious life, asking the question: How do you see religious life reflecting the goodness and compassion of God into the future?

 “Religious life will always reflect God’s goodness and compassion because that is who we are and what we are dedicated to,” she said.
 “If it doesn’t then something is wrong with us.
 We are called to reflect God’s love to those we meet.

 “It’s humbling to read letter after letter and realize how you have made God present to others.”

 Blessings abound when you have lived religious life for more than 80 years.
-S. Annina holds close to her heart the friendships she has developed throughout the years, and the feeling is multiplied tenfold.
+S. Annina holds close to her heart the friendships she has developed, and the feeling is multiplied tenfold.
 It is said that those who know her are made to feel that they are her closest friend.